 Personal loan or credit card: When should you opt for it?

-You do not need to be concerned if you intend to purchase high-priced items and are concerned about depleting your money.
+If you intend to purchase high-priced items and are concerned about depleting your money, you do not need to be concerned.
 You can now borrow money from your bank to help you with this.
 A Personal Loan, which can be secured or unsecured and is primarily used for long-term finance, is an option.
-A credit card is a tool supplied by the bank to ensure that your daily buying experience is hassle-free.
+A credit card is a tool the bank supplies to ensure your daily buying experience is hassle-free.

-You can easily borrow the appropriate cash and repay them over a certain period of time, either in regular installments known as EMIs or monthly bills, using either a Personal Loan or a Credit Card.
+You can easily borrow and repay the appropriate cash over a certain period, either in regular installments known as EMIs or monthly bills, using either a Personal Loan or a Credit Card.

-Every circumstance in which we find ourselves is unique.
-While a Personal Loan may be appropriate in one case, a Credit Card may be more appropriate and cheap in a second or third situation, or neither may be appropriate for someone.
+Every circumstance is unique.
+While a Personal Loan may be appropriate in one case, a Credit Card may be more relevant and cheap in a second or third situation, or neither may be applicable for someone.

 Before deciding on the best one, there are two important questions to consider: